Nicolas-Formenton/Facial_Detection_Model_ML/README.md

-# Hand Detection Model using OpenCV
+# Facial Recognition Model using OpenCV

 ### Project Overview
 This code is a simple Python program that demonstrates face detection and landmark detection using the Dlib library and OpenCV.
 The folder also has an `EyeDetection.ipynb` file that only tracks your eyes, instead of your whole face.